GRaCE: Balancing Multiple Criteria to Achieve Stable, Collision-Free, and Functional Grasps: Abstract

 \section{Abstract}

 This paper addresses the multi-faceted problem of robot grasping, where multiple criteria may conflict and differ in importance.
-We introduce Grasp Ranking and Criteria Evaluation (GRaCE), a novel approach that employs hierarchical rule-based logic and a rank-preserving utility function to optimize grasps based on various criteria such as stability, kinematic constraints, and goal-oriented functionalities.
-Additionally, we propose GRaCE-OPT, a hybrid optimization strategy that combines gradient-based and gradient-free methods to effectively navigate the complex, non-convex utility function.
-Experimental results in both simulated and real-world scenarios show that GRaCE requires fewer samples to achieve comparable or superior performance relative to existing methods.
-The modular architecture of GRaCE allows for easy customization and adaptation to specific application needs.
+We introduce a probabilistic framework, Grasp Ranking and Criteria Evaluation (\method{}), which employs hierarchical rule-based logic and a rank-preserving utility function for grasps based on various criteria such as stability, kinematic constraints, and goal-oriented functionalities. \method{}'s probabilistic nature means the framework handles uncertainty in a principled manner, i.e., the method is able to leverage the probability that a given criteria is satisfied.
+Additionally, we propose \method{}-OPT, a hybrid optimization strategy that combines gradient-based and gradient-free methods to effectively navigate the complex, non-convex utility function.
+Experimental results in both simulated and real-world scenarios show that \method{} requires fewer samples to achieve comparable or superior performance relative to existing methods.
+The modular architecture of \method{} allows for easy customization and adaptation to specific application needs.